Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Claude Connector OAuth authentication flow.

 TL;DR: Claude Connector OAuth is only required if your connector accesses private user data.
-The flow is standard OAuth 2.0 with user consent, not machine-to-machine.
-You must allowlist both claude.ai and claude.com callback URLs.
-Client credentials flow is not supported.
+The MCP spec mandates OAuth 2.1 with PKCE, not plain OAuth 2.0.
+Claude supports three registration approaches: Dynamic Client Registration (DCR), Client ID Metadata Documents (CIMD), and Anthropic-held credentials.
+Your MCP server must host Protected Resource Metadata so Claude can discover your authorization server.
 For local development, you can build and test connector behavior without any auth.

 Authentication trips up a lot of connector developers because it’s not required by default, and the requirements only surface at submission time or when accessing protected resources.
-Here’s what you actually need to know.
+The MCP authorization spec has also evolved since early 2025, so guides from six months ago may describe an older flow.
+Here’s what you actually need to know as of May 2026.

 When OAuth Is Required